PAHFIT/pahfit/docs/fit_spectrum.rst

 acts as the main Python API.

 The first step is to set up an instance of the model class.
-All that is needed, is a science pack and the instrument configuration the model should represent.
+All that is needed, is a science pack containing the features the model should represent.
 See File Formats <file_formats.rst>.

 .. code-block:: python

-   from pahfit.model import Model model = Model.from_yaml('classic.yaml', 'spitzer.irs.*.[12]')
+   from pahfit.model import Model model = Model.from_yaml('classic.yaml')

 This object will then be used to perform the initial guess (if needed), the fitting, and rudimentary analysis of the fit results.

 For guessing and fitting, observational data needs to be provided in the form of a ``Spectrum1D`` object.
 Any input format supported by the specutils package will work, as long as it has assigned units and uncertainties.
+The Model class requires that an instrument pack and redshift are associated with the provided spectra.
+These should be stored in the ``meta['instrument']`` and ``redshift`` attributes of the spectrum.

 The code below illustrates a minimal workflow.